veeneck/fnse/content/modules/common/faq2.md

 id: modules/common/faq2.md
 type: module
 module_type: half_half
-image: "/images/zonemap.png"
+image: "/images/class.jpg"
 alignment: right
 button: READ THE FAQ
 button_icon: faq
 link: /faq
 ---
-<p><strong>Am I zoned for North Shore?</strong> While the map overlay serves as a rough guide, you can check your exact address here to see if you're zoned for North Shore.
+<p><strong>How are donations used?</strong> Mooly and Marci will have ot address this one.
+I'm not sure what the exact answer is.
 Have additional questions?
 Head on over to our FAQ to learn more about the school, performance, teachers, events, tours and Friends of North Shore.</p>